 Ebdon also mixed the entire Freedom Experience concert for streaming on the 1DayLA.com website beginning the following week using the L550 console.
 “I took the front-of-house setup back to my studio at home and did a remix of the whole thing, tidied it up a bit and added in the audience mics to make it sound like a live concert.
 It was exactly the same gear—so the SSL Live is great for that, as well,” he says.

-Having added an SSL Fusion analog multi-processor to the Live L550 console, Ebdon says that he has been able to eliminate an outboard compressor that he has traditionally used on his mix bus.
+Having added an SSL Fusion stereo analog color processor to the Live L550 console, Ebdon says that he has been able to eliminate an outboard compressor that he has traditionally used on his mix bus.
 “I find on the SSL that I don’t need that compressor at all.
 There’s something within the console that is doing everything, or giving me the impression that it’s doing everything, that the other compressor would do, so I tend to bypass it.
 The Fusion really glues the mix together.
 I’m only using it very lightly, and only half of it—the input and output stage—but it makes the mix nice to listen to.”

 A start studded evening